flegall/florent-legall-dot-com/src/articles/about-me.md

 Besides work:

 - I **cook**.
-- I'm **acting** at the teather.
-I've played roles in 8 differents plays.
+- I'm **acting** at the theater.
+I've played roles in 7 differents plays over the last 12 years.
 - I'm a father and a husband.